luisDias89/regionProps.NET/README.md

 # regionProps.NET
-IMplementation of descriptor for object in artiicial vision
+IMplementation of descriptor for object in artificial vision